Collection and use of personal information

 What personal information do we collect and hold?

-any information relating to you that you provide to us directly through our websites or indirectly through use of our websites and any other information we consider necessary to your situation.
-If you have invested in a managed investment scheme, we are required to collect additional personal and sensitive information under the Income Tax Assessment Act and Anti Money Laundering and Counter Terrorism Financing (AML/CTF) Act.
+If you have invested in a managed investment scheme, we are required to collect additional personal and sensitive information under the Income Tax Assessment Act 1997 (Cth) and Anti Money Laundering and Counter Terrorism Financing Act 2006 (Cth) (“AML/CTF Act”).

 How do we collect your personal information?

 We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
 When collecting personal information from you, we may collect in ways including through your access and use of our websites during conversations between you and our representatives when you become a tenant or owner of one of our properties or when you complete an application.

 In some situations, we may collect information about you from third parties such as your legal or personal representative, your financial adviser, or publicly available sources of information.
 Where necessary, we will only collect your information from third parties with your consent and use it for the purpose we told you that we collected it.

 What happens if we can’t collect your personal information?